cdfoundation/sig-interoperability/docs/vocabulary.md

 * Other Results and Side Effects: Whatever the script or program has done.

 #### Record Results
 * Semantics: Record and report pipeline results and compliance evidence.
-Store artifacts for long-term archival.
+Store pipeline artifacts for long-term archival.
-* Aliases: Audit, Evidence, Report, Archive
+* Aliases: Audit, Attestation, Evidence, Report
 * Inputs: Any
 * Outputs: Compliance Reports, Archive Files, Return Code/Results
-* Other Results and Side Effects: Results, logs, compliance evidence, and other artifacts are uploaded and/or archived.
+* Other Results and Side Effects: Results, logs, reports, compliance evidence, and other pipeline artifacts are uploaded and/or archived.

 #### Cleanup
 * Semantics: Release build resources, de-provision environments, delete build workspace and build container(s).